IR MENU

 Unlisted shares | - | - | - |

-Shares other than unlisted shares | 1 | 6 | Due to joining shareholding associations. |
+Shares other than unlisted shares | 3 | 201 | Due to further strengthening of product procurement and joining shareholding associations |

 Specified investment shares

-Issue | Current fiscal year | Previous fiscal year | Purposes of holding, quantitative effects of holding, and reason for increase in number of shares | Shares of Yellow Hat held (Notes 2.) |
+Issue | Current fiscal year | Previous fiscal year | Purposes of holding, summary of business alliances, etc., quantitative effects of holding, and reason for increase in number of shares | Shares of Yellow Hat held (Notes 2.) |

 Number of shares |